ocaml/platform-blog/opam-in-xenserver.md

 ```

 It's important to be able to iterate quickly when testing a bugfix--
-opam makes this easy too.
+OPAM makes this easy too.
 After making a change to a "pinned" repository
 the user just has to type

 ```